jlcarr/JaneStreetPuzzles/README.md

 ### Extra Notes and Incorrect Approaches
 - I tried searching for the sequence on the Online Encyclopedia of Integer Sequences, [OEIS](https://oeis.org/), but sadly didn't find anything.
 - I wrote a Monte-Carlo simulation to obtain a decimal estimate of the answer.
-I did this by simply simulting the shuffling, and counting the ones that were considered valid.
+I did this by simply simulating the shuffling, and counting the ones that were considered valid.
 This was great for debugging, making sure I was on the right track, and ensuring my combinatorial methods weren't double counting, or undercounting.
 - When it came to distributing the types of candy a kid possessed, it brought to mind [partitions](https://en.wikipedia.org/wiki/Partition_(number_theory)), and I spent some time looking down that rabbit-hole.
 However these particular partitions required the condition that one kid own strictly the most of a given candy, and I couldn't find anything about filtering paritions in such a way.
 It ultimately didn't lend the tools that were the right fit for the problem.
 - When I first came up with the table representation, and saw how all the rows and columns had to add up to the same number I immediately thought of [Magic Squares](https://en.wikipedia.org/wiki/Magic_square), however these come with the restriction that each of the numbers in the square be unique.
 I also thought about [Sudoku puzzles](https://en.wikipedia.org/wiki/Sudoku) for a second, but again, it has the uniqueness of values constraint.
 If anything it's actually equivalent to perfectly square [Kakuro puzzles](https://en.wikipedia.org/wiki/Kakuro), however Kakuros are not squares as their solutions are meant to be unique, and so there there is nothing to be learned pursuing that route.
 - Following the table representation I also thought about [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for [multi-graphs](https://en.wikipedia.org/wiki/Multigraph), and wondered if there was a nice mapping of vertex degree to candy distribution.
 Turns out there wasn't.